itsektionen/kistan-doc/src/lights/lmixer/reference/fixture_config.md

 # Fixture Config File

-All fixtures accessable in LMixer should also be in a config file, located [here](../../data/gen/kistanFixtures.json?url).
+All fixtures accessible in LMixer should also be in a config file, located [here](../../data/gen/kistanFixtures.json?url).

 :::note
 Currently, the nearly all of the fixtures on the master layer are listed here, other layers are not listed.